A Complete Guide to Choosing Breast Pumps for Large Breasts

 What flange size is best for large breasts?

-There's no flange size that's "best" for large breasts as a category—the correct size is specific to your nipple diameter regardless of cup size.
-Measure your nipple's base width in millimeters, add 1–3 mm for clearance, and use BabyBuddha's EasyFit insert system (sizes 13–21 mm) or standard 22–24 mm flanges to match that measurement.
+There's no flange size that's best for large breasts as a category.
+The correct size is specific to your nipple diameter regardless of cup size.
+Measure your nipple's base width in millimeters, add 1–3 mm for clearance, and use BabyBuddha's EasyFit insert system, available in sizes 13–21 mm, or standard 22–24 mm flanges to match that measurement.
 Most mothers with larger breasts are surprised to discover their correct nipple-based flange size is smaller than they assumed.

 Can I use the BabyBuddha wearable if I have large breasts?

 Yes.
 The BabyBuddha Wearable Breast Pump and hands-free collection cups are designed to fit inside a pumping bra and work for a range of cup sizes.
-The key is having a pumping bra with adequate volume and support—a firm-banded, full-cup bra that holds the wearable cup assembly snugly without sagging.
+The key is having a pumping bra with adequate volume and support, such as a firm-banded, full-cup bra that holds the wearable cup assembly snugly without sagging.
 Some mothers with larger cup sizes find sizing up one band size in their pumping bra accommodates the cup assembly most comfortably.

 Will pumping affect the size or shape of my larger breasts?

 Pumping itself does not cause long-term changes to breast size or shape.
-However, incorrect flange fit—particularly oversized flanges that pull in areola tissue—can cause soreness and temporary skin changes around the nipple and areola.
-Using the correct flange size and suction level for your anatomy prevents this.
+However, incorrect flange fit, particularly oversized flanges that pull in areola tissue, can cause soreness and temporary skin changes around the nipple and areola.
+Using the correct flange size and suction level for your anatomy helps prevent this.
 Connect with a BabyBuddha lactation consultant if you're experiencing any discomfort that isn't resolved by fit adjustment.

 How do I prevent flange slipping with larger breasts?